blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

     - "What is NetCDF format?"
     - "Why using Xarray for NetCDF files in Python "
 objectives:
-    - "Undertanding how NetCDF is stored."
+    - "Understand how NetCDF is stored."
     - "Describe the components of a NetCDF file."
 keypoints:
-    - "NetCDF is a format to store gridded data and widely use in climate science."
+    - "NetCDF is a format to store gridded data that is widely used in climate science."
     - "A netCDF file contains dimensions, variables, and attributes."
     - "Xarray is a library to work with NetCDF data in Python."
     - "CMIP data is used in climate modelling."